Asymptotic theory of cepstral random fields: Model fitting methods

-In this section, we first define Kullback-Leibler (KL) discrepancy, the exact Whittle likelihood, and the quasi-maximum likelihood estimate (QMLE).
-Then we proceed to describe Central Limit Theorems for the maximum likelihood estimates (MLEs) and QMLEs, which are novel results in the random field literature, under an expanding domain asymptotic theory.
-These results, proved for fairly general linear random fields with regression effects, are then specialized to the case of the cepstral field, and the backward deletion model refinement procedure is described.
+We first define Kullback--Leibler (KL) discrepancy, the exact Whittle likelihood and the quasi-maximum likelihood estimate (QMLE), and then we proceed to describe the distributional behavior of the maximum likelihood estimates (MLEs) and QMLEs, extending the results of Mardia and Marshall \cite{mardia1984maximum} to non-Gaussian fields, under an expanding domain asymptotic theory.
+These results, proved for fairly general linear random fields with regression effects, are then specialized to the case of the cepstral field, and model selection is afterwards described.

-While the MLE procedure is discussed in \citet{cressie1993statistics} and other works, there are few precise mathematical results that provide Central Limit Theorems for estimates.
-In the prior literature, we observe that \citet{mardia1984maximum} do indeed establish efficiency of the MLE when the random field is Gaussian, under a condition on the trace of the covariance matrix.
-In fact, we provide (see Section~\ref{sec:theory}) sufficient conditions under which our Lemma \ref{lem:toeplitz} yields the validity of condition (iii) of Theorem 2 of \citet{mardia1984maximum}.
-Although \citet{solo1986modeling} advocates the approximate QMLE method in practice, asymptotic results are not proved in that paper.
-Therefore we believe that the theoretical results of Section~\ref{sec:theory} are novel and useful, filling a gap in the spatial statistics literature and allowing a disciplined approach to model building and inference.

-There is also an existing literature on Discrete FTs for random fields \citep[see][]{bandyopadhyayasymptotic} under various asymptotic schedules, including in-filling asymptotics, expanding (template-based) asymptotics, and mixtures of both.
-Whereas it would be intriguing to extend our theoretical results to these frameworks, we have not attempted to prove such results in this paper.
-For one thing, in-fill asymptotics require a continuous-parameter random field, and the cepstral approach requires non-trivial modifications from the lattice situation (the complex exponentials will not span the space of log spectra).
-For another, the results given here are sufficient to guide inference for regular lattice data, so that only exotic shapes and irregular sampling are excluded.

-Now we proceed to discuss spatial modeling, adapting the vector time series treatment in \citet{taniguchi2000asymptotic}.
-Again, we do not assume a cepstral formulation in what follows.
-Since we want to formulate asymptotic results for parameter estimates, we will speak of our data in somewhat more idealistic terms for the purposes of formulating precise mathematical statements.
-So we will suppose that our data comes to us in gridded form, corresponding to a $N \times N$ matrix $\YY^N$ (with $\WW^N$ denoting the de-meaned version).
-This presumes a square domain, which however is only necessary for formulating the asymptotic results below.
-Rectangular domains can be handled by taking the smallest circumscribing square, and utilizing the asymptotic results for this super-square.
-In other words, we might let $N$ be the maximum of the length and width of the rectangle, and apply the asymptotic results (this is reasonable if the dimensions are roughly equal).